 Grilled Potato Wedges are simple and delicious along with Grilled Corn on the Cob and Garlic Bread are great side dishes for any chicken dinner.
 Make your entire meal on the grill and enjoy the easy cleanup!

 We also like to make BBQ Spatchcock Chicken with whole chickens.
 It cooks quicker than the traditional method with amazing taste and texture.
+This Spicy Chicken Brine is also a great way to get a flavorful and juicy whole chicken on the grill.

 Smoked chicken makes a great Sunday supper and is also easy to double and have leftovers for making sandwiches, casseroles and soups to enjoy throughout the week.
 This balsamic glaze adds so much flavor to the smoked chicken, I'm sure it is going to be a big hit for anyone that tries it!